menu

 How this fits the chain

-Apprenticeship competes with certificate and technical pathways (Part 2) on time-to-employment and learning wages, not on Scorecard net price or six-year earnings.
-For construction trades, compare sponsors in your county before paying for-profit certificate tuition.
-Pair with Part 3 for college pathway earnings floors.
+Apprenticeship sits alongside certificate and technical pathways (Part 2) on time-to-employment and learning wages, not on Scorecard net price or six-year earnings.
+RAPIDS lists sponsors by county; Scorecard reports institution medians in Parts 2–3.
+Compare both before enrolling at a for-profit trade school.

 Data status